DerekCook/CoreMidi4J/README.md

 > :wrench: This means that if you update your application which embeds
 > CoreMidi4J to use a current release and you were previously using
 > release 1.0 or earlier, you may need to warn your users that their
+> device names may have changed (if the Device and EndPoint names of
+> any of their devices different, or for any device that has multiple
-> device names have likely changed, so they need to check and update
+> Entities/Endpoints), so they need to check and update their saved
-> their saved configuration settings appropriately.
+> configuration settings appropriately.

 If you need even more details about the device, the [`CoreMidiDeviceInfo` class](https://github.com/DerekCook/CoreMidi4J/blob/master/CoreMIDI4J/src/uk/co/xfactorylibrarians/coremidi4j/CoreMidiDeviceInfo.java)